The 2026 AI Tool Explosion Is Real — And Most Coverage Is Missing the Point

 How accurate is Perplexity Comet compared to just using ChatGPT with browsing?

-In my testing, Comet is meaningfully better than ChatGPT’s browsing for tasks that involve synthesizing across multiple sources — it’s more thorough, better at organizing information into usable formats, and more reliable with citations.
+Comet is meaningfully better than ChatGPT’s browsing for tasks that involve synthesizing across multiple sources — it tends to be more thorough, better at organizing information into usable formats, and more reliable with citations.
 Where they’re roughly equivalent is for quick single-source lookups.
 The key architectural difference is that Comet is built as a research agent from the ground up, so it’s designed to plan a research task, execute multiple search and browse steps, and synthesize the results.
 ChatGPT’s browsing mode is more of a bolt-on that retrieves and reads a page to answer a specific question.
 For anything requiring genuine multi-source research — competitive analysis, industry overviews, due diligence tasks — Comet is the better tool by a clear margin.
-The main scenario where I’d reach for ChatGPT instead is when I need the research tightly integrated with a longer piece of writing I’m generating in the same session.
+The main scenario where I’d reach for ChatGPT instead is when the research needs to be tightly integrated with a longer piece of writing in the same session.
 The workflows are different enough that they’re not really direct competitors so much as tools suited to different moments in a research and writing pipeline.

 Can ElevenLabs Voice Studio 3.0 actually clone my voice convincingly?

 Yes, and with enough fidelity that it’s genuinely a little unsettling the first time you hear it.
 The cloning process requires a minimum of about 3 minutes of clean audio — more is better, ideally 10–15 minutes across varied speech patterns and sentence structures.
-In my testing with a standard American accent recorded on a decent microphone, the cloned voice passed informal listening tests with people who know me.
+With a clean source recording, a cloned voice can sound convincingly close to the original.
 Emotional control adds another layer of naturalism: you can tell it to deliver a sentence with hesitation or excitement and it adjusts convincingly.
-The limitations are: strong regional accents still degrade quality (I mentioned Glaswegian earlier, but anything with unusual phoneme patterns is challenging), audio quality of the source recording matters a lot, and there are content policy restrictions on what you can generate with a cloned voice.
+The limitations are: strong regional accents (like a thick Glaswegian) and unusual phoneme patterns can still degrade quality, audio quality of the source recording matters a lot, and there are content policy restrictions on what you can generate with a cloned voice.
 For legitimate use cases — content creators building an audio presence, educators creating accessible versions of their materials, people who’ve lost their voice due to illness — this is genuinely transformative technology at a price point that’s accessible.
 For my full thoughts on the platform, check out my ElevenLabs Review.

 Is Google Project Mariner actually available, or is it still vaporware?